Have this post read to you in a natural voice, so you can do other things:

 It’s Important to Work at a Company Where You Fit In

 I’ve been designing now for over a decade and have worked through a variety of jobs.

 What I can say for certain is that I’ve learned that I thrive on much smaller teams where my perspective and experience is more valued.
-What I’ve seen though is that many young designers aren’t aware of that value in that.
+What I’ve seen though is that many young designers aren’t aware of the value in that.
 They often seem to go with the first job they’re offered, no matter how big or small the company is.

 So when you’re entering into the job market, it’s important to know yourself and what you’re looking for.
 Aim for the places where you know you’d be a good fit.